 So what’s a marketer to do?
 The strategy is simple: Exploit the power of both by using print as a springboard to the digital platform.
-Present your prompt via print that steers the reader to a digital doorway where they can consume the bounty of your brand (buy something!).
+Present your prompt via print that steers the reader to a digital doorway where they can consume the bounty of your brand (as in, buy something!).

-But how long with print’s viability hold?
+But how long will print’s viability hold?
+What’s the expiry date?
 No doubt the ponderers will continue to pontificate, and the bloviators are bound to bluster.
 Meanwhile, let’s talk about how to team up these two titans of the trade to tout your brand!